Why older people?

 We have a rolling programme of Enter and View visits to hospital wards to gather patients’ experiences of being in hospital and their perceptions of the discharge process.
 We are also tracking people’s experiences as they leave hospital to find out how well services work together and to help identify where the problems are.

 The feedback we gather is helping to improve the support people receive over their recovery journey.

-We have a regular programme of visits to care homes which includes working with Lambeth Council to support those that are under-performing, as well as using our Enter and View powers.
+We have a regular programme of visits to care homes which includes working with Lambeth Council to support those that are under-performing.

 When we talked to residents in Lambeth’s extra care schemes, many people told us they felt lonely and cut off from their local community.
 We are now exploring what works in tackling social isolation.